 I have a quick question that I can’t find the answer to.
 I’m hoping you can help me out.
 Which is better, campden tablets, sodium metabisulfite or potassium metabisulfite?
 I’ve looked in several places but don’t understand why you need all 3 to make wine.

 Thanks for the great question.
-This is an issue that perplexes many wine making hobbyist.
-So I’m glad you brought it up.
+This is an issue that perplexes many wine making hobbyist, so I’m glad you brought it up.
+To answer it, I have put together a simple guide to metabisulfites below.

 The first thing to understand is that all three of these wine making ingredients do the same thing: Campden tablets, sodium metabisulfite and potassium metabisulfite, they all add sulfites to a solution.
 Whether it be wine or water the result is the same.
 Regardless of which of the three you use, the result is the same.
 Sulfites are being added to the liquid.

 So what’s the difference?
-Not much.
-The main difference between sodium metabisulfite and potassium metabisulfite is that one will leave residual amounts of sodium in the wine and the other some potassium.
+Honestly, not much.
+The main difference between sodium metabisulfite and potassium metabisulfite is that one will leave residual amounts of sodium in the wine and the other will leave some potassium.

 If the normal recommended dose of sodium metabisulfite is used—1/16 teaspoon per gallon—the residual sodium being added is equivalent to one slice of pickle per case of wine.
 Not enough to affect the flavor and certainly not enough to affect your diet.